 How will I strategically create learning opportunities that acknowledge the lives and realities of my students?When teachers intentionally design and implement learning as contextualized experiences, they have to think differently about the questions they ask and how they guide students to interact with new and often abstract academic concepts.
 Teachers who contextualize learning avoid working from assumptions about what students know or have experienced.
 Instead, teachers pose questions to their students, encouraging students to explore their own understandings, experiences, and connections. through students' responses, the teacher and students together move from individual understandings and misconceptions to shared understandings, experiences, and application.
 Teachers, therefore, must consciously consider the students they are teaching this year, this day, and in this particular classroom.
 Contextualized learning asks teachers to leverage their students collective and individual experiences to positively impact school learning.Our continued work with Dr. Teemant and Dr. Tyra helps drive the professional learning and evolution of our instructional practices at River Birch.
 Our learning leaders are committed, dedicated, and there is no doubt in our mind that this occurs in every classroom in our school.
 We appreciate the time we have to discuss and collaborate to enhance our current instruction to be better than ever.Credit: Dr. Serena Tyra & Dr. Annela Teemant

-Language & Literacy Development for Academic GrowthPosted by Heather Gorgas at 10/5/2016
+Language & Literacy Development for Academic GrowthPosted by Heather Gorgas on 10/5/2016

 Language and Literacy Development for Academic Growth